-POLICY: ICL offers the ME29 for purchase or lease.
+POLICY: ICL offers the ME29 for purchase or, by arrangement, lease.
+Maintenance is priced separately for both purchased and leased equipment.
 Lease terms can vary from one to five years.
 All software is separately priced.
 The U.K. supplies other countries with master files of available software.
 Some of it, however, is only applicable to the U.K., and other countries develop their own products where necessary.
-Prices, terms, and available configurations may vary in other countries to suit local conditions.
+Prices, terms, and available configurations may vary in other countries to suit location conditions.

-EQUIPMENT: The price of the processor alone ranges from £17,000 for the ME29 to £55,000 for the ME29/54.
-Prices for typical small, medium, and large configurations are given below.
+EQUIPMENT: The price of the processor alone ranges from £21,000 for the ME29/29 to £45,000 for the ME29/54.
+Prices for typical small, medium and large configurations are given below.

-Small System: £41,000 for ME29/33 with 512KB main memory, four workstations, 120MB exchangeable disk storage, a 180-cps matrix printer, and the necessary couplers.
+SMALL SYSTEM: £39,950 for ME29/29 with 768KB main memory, four workstations, 2 x 35MB disks, a 200 cps matrix printer and the necessary couplers.

-Medium System: £59,000 for ME29/37 with 768KB main memory, four workstations, a Module 20/40 disk providing 120MB-fixed and 60MB-exchangeable storage, a 300-lpm line printer and the necessary couplers.
+MEDIUM SYSTEM: £59,000 for ME29/37 with 768KB main memory, four workstations, a Module 20/40 disk providing 120MB fixed and 60MB exchangeable storage, a 360 lpm line printer and the necessary couplers.

-Large Systems: £120,000 for ME29/45 with 1MB main memory, eight workstations, three Module 20/40 disk drives providing 360MB fixed and 180MB exchangeable storage, a 600-lpm line printer and the necessary couplers; £143,000 for ME29/54 with 1.5MB main memory, eight workstations, four Module 20/40 disk drives providing 480MB-fixed and 240MB-exchangeable storage, a 1130-lpm line printer and the necessary couplers.
+LARGE SYSTEMS: £100,000 for ME29/45 with 1MB main memory, eight workstations, three Module 20/40 disk drives providing 360MB fixed and 180MB exchangeable storage, a 600 lpm line printer and the necessary couplers; £143,000 for ME29/54 with 1.5MB main memory, eight workstations, four Module 20/40 disk drives providing 480MB fixed and 240MB exchangeable storage, a 1130 lpm line printer and the necessary couplers.